+Ĺ)

+Pollinator Census

+•••••

+Name of Pla nt (if known):

+Date: Start Time:

+Weather Conditions (circle below):

+.

-Particular Name of Plant (if known): Date: Date: Start Time: Date: Start Conditions (circle below): Sunny Partly Cloudy Cloudy Rainy
+Sunny Partly Cloudy Cloudy Rainy

+Temperature (if known):

+Number of Pollinators Counted:

 What can you conclude from the evidence you recorded?

 If you enjoyed this activity, you should consider participating in the Great Southeast Pollinator Census!
 Each August, thousands of youth and adults go outside and did just what you did - count pollinators!
 They classify them into different groups and report their findings to the University of Georgia.